beccam/katakoda-scenarios/try-java/step1.md

 Create the `CqlSession` instance:
 `CqlSession session = CqlSession.builder().addContactPoint(new InetSocketAddress("127.0.0.1", 9042)).withLocalDatacenter("datacenter1").build();`{{execute}}

+Now that we have created an instance of *CqlSession* to connect to Cassandra, we are going to create a basic `demo` keyspace and `users` table.

+We can pass any string command that we would execute normally through CQLSH into `session.execute()` method.
+We are going to pass in the "CREATE KEYSPACE" command.

+`session.execute("CREATE KEYSPACE demo WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1'}")`{{execute}}

+And also the `users` table:

+`session.execute("CREATE TABLE demo.users (lastname text PRIMARY KEY, firstname text, email text)")`{{execute}}

 </br>

 ## Once you have finished configuring your connection to Cassandra, we can move on to learning about SimpleStatements.